Nissim Benvenisty

-Nissim Benvenisty (ניסים בנבנישתי) is Professor of Genetics, the Herbert Cohn Chair in Cancer Research and the Director of "The Azrieli Center for Stem Cells and Genetic Research" at the Alexander Silberman Institute of Life Sciences, Hebrew University.
+Nissim Benvenisty (ניסים בנבנישתי) is an Israeli researcher who is a Professor of Genetics and the Herbert Cohn Chair in Cancer Research and the Director of "The Azrieli Center for Stem Cells and Genetic Research" at the Alexander Silberman Institute of Life Sciences, Hebrew University.

 Benvenisty earned his M.D. and Ph.D. degrees from the Hebrew University, and conducted postdoctoral fellowship at Harvard University.
 He is a member of the steering committee of the International Stem Cell Initiative (ISCI), the Programme Board of the UK-RMP, and serves as the academic advisor for the International Society for Stem Cell Research (ISSCR).
 He is a founding member of the Israel Stem Cell Society, and he is the Founder and CSO of NewStem Ltd.

 Research

 Benvenisty's research projects focus on pluripotent stem cell biology, human genetic disorders, tissue engineering, genetic and epigenetic aberrations and cancer research.
 His laboratory made several contributions in these fields of research: